 Pleural thickening can also be caused by other diseases unrelated to asbestos, including empyema, hemithorax, fibrous pleuritis and pulmonary embolism.

 If you have ever worked with asbestos and believe that you have been diagnosed with pleural plaques or pleural thickening please contact the asbestos team to find out if you may be entitled to bring a claim.

-Ashtons Legal routinely obtain government benefits for patients suffering with pleural thickening and the Industrial Injury Disablement Benefit (IIDB) is awarded for life.
-The disability awards range in % and the tariff is paid in accordance with your percentage of disability.
+Ashtons Legal routinely obtain government benefits for patients suffering from pleural thickening, and the Industrial Injury Disablement Benefit (IIDB) is awarded for life.
+The disability awards range in %, and the tariff is paid in accordance with your percentage of disability.
 It often increases after re-assessment until your condition stabilises.

-You may also be entitled to a small lump sum for pleural thickening and it is important that you check if you are entitled for any benefits and make the applications as soon as possible after being diagnosed.
+You may also be entitled to a small lump sum for pleural thickening, and it is important that you check if you are entitled to any benefits and make the applications as soon as possible after being diagnosed.

 How do I make a claim for pleural thickening?

 As the symptoms of pleural thickening generally affect the life of the sufferer, compensation is available in the usual way.

 This means a compensation claim can be brought up to 3 years from the date of knowledge of the pleural thickening, which in most cases is when you are diagnosed.

 It is, however, important to know when your exposure to asbestos took place as a solicitor will need to take a work history to identify which employers were at fault.